lethang7794/fcj-serverless-with-cdk-workshop/content/300-cdk-fundametals/320-cdk-project-structure/_index.md

 Our CDK **app** was created with a sample CDK **stack** (`CdkWorkshopStack`).

-The **stack** includes the following resources:
+The `CdkWorkshopStack` **stack** includes the following resources:

-- Amazon Simple Queue Service (SQS) Queue resource (from `sqs.Queue` construct).
+- Amazon Simple Queue Service (SQS) Queue resource (defined with `sqs.Queue` construct).
-- Amazon Simple Notification Service (SNS) Topic resource (from `new sns.Topic` construct).
+- Amazon Simple Notification Service (SNS) Topic resource (defined with `new sns.Topic` construct).
-- Subscribes the queue to receive any messages published to the topic - a subscription resource (from `topic.addSubscription` construct).
+- Subscribes the queue to receive any messages published to the topic - a subscription resource (defined with `topic.addSubscription` construct).

 ### CDK app - stack - construct